-- Number of inhabited dwellings in each NUTS3 region, subdivided into family houses (detached and semi-detached houses) and apartments, based on the 2001 Census continuously updated from administrative sources of construction authorities - D Population characteristics: - Population totals in each NUTS 3 region (from demographic statistics) - Economic activity characteristics in each NUTS3 region: - Number of pensioners (excl. pensions for orphans), based on the administrative data from social security administration - Number of unemployed (registered unemployed from the administrative source of the Ministry of Labour and Social Affairs, corrected for unregistered unemployment using the Labour Force Survey data) - Number of self-employed (estimate based on the Labour Force Survey) - Number of children aged 0-15 (from demographic statistics)
+- Number of inhabited dwellings in each NUTS3 region, subdivided into family houses (detached and semi-detached houses) and apartments, based on the 2001 Census continuously updated from administrative sources of construction authorities - Population characteristics: - Population totals in each NUTS 3 region (from demographic statistics) - Economic activity characteristics in each NUTS3 region: - Number of pensioners (excl. pensions for orphans), based on the administrative data from social security administration - Number of unemployed (registered unemployed from the administrative source of the Ministry of Labour and Social Affairs, corrected for unregistered unemployment using the Labour Force Survey data) - Number of self-employed (estimate based on the Labour Force Survey) - Number of children aged 0-15 (from demographic statistics) - Demographic characteristics at the national level (based on the demographic statistics): - Age groups (0-15, 16-24, 25-34, 35-44, 45-54, 55-64, 65+) - Sex

-- Demographic characteristics at the national level (based on the demographic statistics): - Age groups (0-15, 16-24, 25-34, 35-44, 45-54, 55-64, 65+) - Sex - Municipality size (below 2 000 inhabitants, 2 000 9 999, 10 000-49 999, 50 000+ inhabitants)
+Municipality size (below 2 000 inhabitants, 2 000 - 9 999, 10 000-49 999, 50 000+ inhabitants)

 Since the target population of the survey were persons living in private households, the data from demographic statistics were adjusted by subtracting institutionalised population (from social security administrative data) and persons in prisons.
+Additionally, because of high levels of immigration in 2007 (most of the immigrants live in lodging houses), an estimated number of those immigrants was subtracted who do not live in flats.